Tweak Your Pre-Exam Workflow to Increase Eyecare Practice Efficiency

-The pre-exam section of your workflow can be easy to neglect because you may think that it’s a pretty straightforward process – your technicians do the standard procedures mainly auto refractions and color vision testing, and hands over the rest to the doctor.
+The pre-exam section of your workflow can be easy to neglect because you may think that it’s a pretty straightforward process – your technicians do the standard procedures like auto refractions and color vision testing, and hands over the rest to the doctor.

 What many practices don’t realize is that their technicians can take on more than their current responsibilities.
 Today, we show you how changing up your pre-exam workflow can help improve your eyecare practice efficiency.

-How Technicians Are Impacting Your Eyecare Practice Efficiency
+How Technicians Impact Your Eyecare Practice Efficiency

 Practices shouldn’t be afraid to arrange their workflow to have the technicians share the workload and take as much of the non-exam work off of the doctor’s plate as possible.
 This scenario is most successful when each doctor in the practice is linked to a technician with whom they can build a strong working relationship.